Versatile Behavior Diffusion for Generalized Traffic Agent Simulation: Ablation Studies

-In this section, we demonstrate the {\modelabb}'s capability and generality in generating interactive and realistic traffic scenarios through a closed-loop evaluation using the large-scale Waymo Open Motion Dataset (WOMD) \citep{Ettinger_2021_ICCV}.
-For each scene, we initialize agent states from WOMD and leverage the Waymax simulator \citep{gulino2023waymax} for scenario roll-out.
-At each time of inference, {\modelabb} generates 8-second plans for all agents in the scene via the standard DDPM denoising scheme.
+We demonstrate the {\modelabb}'s capability and generality in generating interactive and realistic traffic scenarios through a closed-loop evaluation.
+For each scene, we initialize agent states from WOMD and leverage the Waymax simulator \cite{gulino2023waymax} for scenario roll-out.
+At each time of inference, {\modelabb} generates 8-second trajectories for all agents in the scene via the standard DDPM denoising scheme.
 All agents replan at 1 Hz using a receding horizon approach.
-For details on the closed-loop traffic simulation process, refer to Algorithm \autoref{alg:sim}.
-Furthermore, our qualitative simulation results in \autoref{fig: generation_ability} highlight {\modelabb}'s ability to simulate high-quality traffic scenarios in complex intersections with diverse agent counts, ensuring adherence to maps and traffic controls.